mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 Tool icons size is too big
 --------------------------

-Right click the toolbox to set the size.
+Right-click the toolbox to set the size.

 Krita can't get maximized
 -------------------------